UKLLC/Guidebook/ukllc_book/docs/LPS_data/Linkages/LPS_linkages.md

 |[**TRACKC19**](../LPS%20profiles/TRACKC19.ipynb)|✓|✓|Postcode|✓|✗|✗|

 **Notes**
+<sup>1</sup> The purpose of any sub-licence must be restricted to purpose intended and expected to achieve benefit to the UK health and social care system
-<sup>1</sup> Geographies used to produce official statistics, including administrative, health and statistical geographies (e.g. census geographies such as LSOA)
+<sup>2</sup> Geographies used to produce official statistics, including administrative, health and statistical geographies (e.g. census geographies such as LSOA)
-<sup>2</sup> Household level, using Unique Property Reference Number (UPRN), or postcode level
+<sup>3</sup> Household level, using Unique Property Reference Number (UPRN), or postcode level